sunilkr123/Search-From-Navigation/README.md

 # Search-From-Navigation
 Steps to implement
-##1.Add the Navigation Cotroller to the ViewController,and drag the UItextField and make the outlets of that and add the following code to the ViewDidLoad()
+##1.Add the Navigation Cotroller to the ViewController,and drag the UItextField and make the outlets of that

 #Outlets of textField

 @IBOutlet weak var searchTextField: UITextField!

+### add the following code to the ViewDidLoad()

         searchTextField.text  = "Stident's Name"